neondatabase/website/content/docs/introduction/high-availability.md

 ## Compute resiliency

 While the compute layer doesn’t provide traditional high availability, it’s built for resiliency and quick recovery from failures.
-Neon compute is stateless, meaning failures do not affect your data.
+A Neon compute is stateless, meaning failures do not affect your data.
 In the most common compute failures, _your connection remains stable_.
 However, as with any stateless service, your application should be configured to reconnect automatically.
 Downtime usually lasts seconds, and your connection string stays the same.

 ### Compute endpoints as metadata